This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 static_assert(a == 0 && b == 1 && c == 2);

-In fact, with the help of some compiler built-in macros, we can achieve such effects, for example:
+In fact, with the help of some compiler-built-in macros, we can achieve such an effect, for example:

 constexpr auto a = __COUNTER__;